 Ask yourself what kind of offer your potential customers will find most interesting, then determine whether you can afford to give it to them.
-If you can, then you may have found the perfect sales promotion.
-If you can’t, scale it back until you come to a compromise that will appeal to your target audience, while remaining cost-effective for your organization.
+That’s the perfect sales promotion.
+If you can’t afford it, scale it back until you come to a compromise that will appeal to your target audience and remain cost-effective for your organization.

 6. Review your results

 Before you begin brainstorming your next big sales promotion, take time to measure your results.
-Schedule a post-mortem on your campaign to see how sales stacked up against your goals — and be sure you’re reviewing this at a point in time that works best with your individual sales cycle.
+Schedule a post-mortem on your campaign to see how sales stacked up against your goals.
+Be sure you’re reviewing this at the right time in your sales cycle.

-As customers’ expectations of businesses increase — along with their willingness to take their wallets elsewhere — ensure that customer experience is at the heart of every sales promotion you design.
-Look beyond the traditional boundaries of the marketing function and breaking down organizational silos to ensure a seamless customer journey.
+As customers’ expectations of brands increase — along with competition for their wallets elsewhere — ensure that customer experience is at the heart of every sales promotion you design.
+Look beyond the traditional boundaries of marketing and break down organizational silos.
 Ensuring your promotions have a personalized and real-time component is always a smart strategy.